Abdul Fatawu

-Issahaku has been described by British news outlet, The Guardian as arguably the greatest African prospect of his generation and was named in the outlet's "Next Generation 2021.

 Club career

 Steadfast

-In 2019, at the age of fifteen, Issahaku started his career with Tamale-based club Steadfast FC, in the Zone One of the Division One League, the Ghanaian second tier.
+In 2019, at the age of fifteen, Fatawu started his career with Tamale-based club Steadfast FC, in the Zone One of the Division One League, the Ghanaian second tier.
 During his debut season, he immediately established himself as one of the most talented players in the league, scoring eight goals and assisting five in 13 matches before the league was halted due to the COVID-19 pandemic.

 In his second season, he scored 12 goals and made 12 assists in 14 league matches and picked up 8 man of the match awards.
-In 2021, after the Africa U-20 Cup of Nations, Fatawu was linked with several European teams, being some of them Liverpool, Bayer 04 Lervekusen, and Sporting CP.
-In October 2021, Issahaku joined Dreams on a loan until 2022.
+In 2021, after the Africa U-20 Cup of Nations, Fatawu was linked with several European teams, some of them being Liverpool, Bayer Leverkusen, and Sporting CP.
+In October 2021, Fatawu joined Dreams on a loan until 2022.
 In the same month, he was included in The Guardian's "Next Generation 2021", and was described by them as "arguably the best African prospect of his generation".

 Sporting CP

-In April 2022, he was signed by Sporting CP on a five year contract with a release clause of 60 million euros.
-This brought finality to rumors of him joining Sporting CP on loan from Liverpool and other transfer saga rumour.
-Prior to signing officially Issahaku had been at the club since February and had been training with the U-23 side.
+In April 2022, he was signed by Sporting CP on a five-year contract with a release clause of €60 million.
+This brought finality to rumours of him joining Sporting CP on loan from Liverpool and other transfer saga rumour.
+Prior to signing officially Fatawu had been at the club since February and had been training with the U-23 side.
 As he was an under age player at the time, and with the season already ongoing, he couldn't be registered with the first-team until the 2022–23 season, then, he began to train with the B team until available to play for the professional team.

-Ahead of the 2022–23 season, Issahaku was named in the squad for pre-season training and tour for the first team.
+Ahead of the 2022–23 season, Fatawu was named in the squad for pre-season training and tour for the first team.
 He was involved in the team's preparations prior to the start of the season playing his first pre-season game against Belgium side Royale Union.
 On 7 August 2022, he was named on the bench for the first match of the season.
 The following weekend he made his debut after coming on in the 80th minute for Francisco Trincão in Sporting CP's 3–0 victory over Rio Ave.